emotion-js/emotion/.changeset/witty-frogs-hear.md

 '@emotion/cache': patch
 ---

-Fix ignoreFlag not works bug
+Fix `/* emotion-disable-server-rendering-unsafe-selector-warning-please-do-not-use-this-the-warning-exists-for-a-reason */` not disabling the warning when there are multiple blocks of CSS.